skorokithakis/stavros-notes/content/drone-stuff/ardupilot-setup-checklist.md

 Because building ArduPilot is a bit complicated, I've written a short script that uses Docker to build AP in a controlled environment.

 Copy it from here, save it to a file called `docker_build.sh` in the root of the ArduPilot repo, and run it with `docker_build.sh <your board>`.
-Output files will be stored in `build/<yourboard>/bin/`:
+Output files will be stored in `build/<yourboard>/bin/`, and you can flash them with the [INAV configurator](https://github.com/iNavFlight/inav-configurator/releases) by putting your board in DFU mode and uploading the `.hex` file:

 ```bash
 #!/usr/bin/env bash